 Favorite quote from the author:

-Brad Stone surely took on no easy task, when he ventured out to publish this book.
+Brad Stone surely took on no easy task, when he ventured out to publish The Everything Store.
 Amazon is one of the world’s most secretive companies and an interview with its founder, Jeff Bezos, is near impossible to get.
 However, he did pull it off, thanks to interviews with over 300 current and former employees, as well as Bezos family members (including Jeff Bezos’s biological father, which he tracked down).

 If you have your own vision that seems to be bigger than the world itself, you can learn a couple lessons from the meteoric rise of this $100+ billion per year company and the philosophy of its founder.